How to go about Building a Stable Block in 2023

 Building a Stable.
 The Design

 Initially, you can do this yourself with paper & pen, but when you employ the services of a company to build your stable block, then a more formal drawing will be required.
+These are usually done on a computer using software like Solidworks.

 Accurate measurements of your building and stalls will be required to ensure that the elements made to construct your stables are correct and fit your space accordingly.
 For those of you looking for something smaller, you may like to look at our horse field shelter plans.